 The Tokyo Metropolitan Kokusai High School commonly known as Kokusai koko amd located in Komaba Meguro Ward, is one of the best public Japanese high schools that accept foreign students.

-It claims itself to be among the top 10 per cent of schools in the Tokyo metropolitan.
+It is amongst top 10 per cent of schools in the Tokyo metropolitan.
 Among the top 6 claimed to have English as a foreign language, only Kokusai has a website that is completely in English.

 Kokusai (means international in Japanese) focuses on nurturing its students’ language skills with an international viewpoint.
 It has several foreign languages like- french, spanish, german and many more.

 Students can apply twice a year in April and September.
-The high school also has an International Baccalaureate Diploma program that is to teach the kids English language.
+The high school also has an International Baccalaureate Diploma (IB) program that is to teach the kids the English language and make them proficient and bilingual (Japanese and English).

-One of the best things about Kokusai is that it aids foreign students through special Japanese courses that include maths, science and languages based on their proficiency levels.
+Kokusai aids foreign students through special Japanese courses that include maths, science and languages based on their proficiency levels.

 Asuka High school is in Oji Kita Ward and is one of the best public Japanese high schools that accept foreign students.

-It claims to have the highest number of teachers for which it can have a small batch of classes that is good for the students.
+It claims to have the highest number of teachers for which it can have a small batch of classes that is good for the students as the teacher-student ratio is low and there is a great interaction between the two.

-The classes are divided into one’s proficiency in English, maths and Japanese.
-It offers subjects like culture and art and life studies as a part of learning.
+The classes are divided into one’s ability in English, math and Japanese.
+It offers subjects like culture and art and life studies as a part of learning which makes them familiar with Japan.

-Akusa describes itself as a high school that actively takes part in school exchange programs in Australia for the second years to develop and polish their cultural and social skills.
+Akusa describes itself as a high school that actively takes part in school exchange programs in Australia.
+Exchanges provide a great opportunity for people to mix with other cultures and know more about everything

 The school opens their enrollment twice- April and September with an annual induction of 130 students.

 Fuchu Nishi High school is located in west Tokyo, Fuchu.
-It takes immense pride in how detailed instructions to whoever stops by their sites or school.
-The classes are divided into small batches according to students’ abilities.
+It has detailed instructions for whoever stops by their sites or school with every information attached either on websites or notices.

-The school uses information and technology equipment in teaching.
-Their main focus stays on information tech in the first year curriculum and science and humanities in the second year curriculum.
+The school uses information and technology equipment in teaching its students.
+Their main focus stays on information tech in the first year curriculum and science and humanities in the second year curriculum covering all the essential subjects.

-Fuchu also enrols in the month of April and September for international schools and is one of the top high schools that accept foreign students.
+Fuchu also takes in candidates in the month of April and September for international schools and is one of the top high schools that accept foreign students.
+So you can apply here.

 Minamikatsushika is located in Tateishi, Katsushika Ward.
 It usually enrols in April and September with 15 and 3 non-Japanese students respectively.

-It runs small batches of students in a class which are divided according to their proficiency in the subjects- math and english.
+It runs small batches of students in a class which are divided according to their proficiency in the subjects- maths and English like all the other schools.
+You can view youtube videos on how the classes are held for better understanding.

 Tagara high school is also among the top high schools that accepts foreign students in the month of April and September.
 It is divided into two courses- foreign culture course and general course.